 - Give your injured employee a written designated provider list notification letter when you are informed of an injury

-Designating medical providers who are experts in occupational medicine, and who provide high-quality, cost-effective care that emphasizes return to work programs and speedy recovery is an integral component of claims management.
+Designating medical providers who are experts in occupational medicine, and who provide high-quality, cost-effective care that emphasizes a speedy recovery is an integral component of claims management.

 Before an injury occurs, you should: